 Camp for Kids

-This safe space allows for honest conversations and connections, which helps reduce loneliness and builds long-term friendships.
+This fun and safe space allows for honest conversations and connections, which helps reduce loneliness and builds long-term friendships.

 Educational Support

 When a parent goes to prison, the family often loses the primary breadwinner.
-This can leave families in financial hardship, making it hard to put food on the table, let alone buy school uniforms, books, and stationery.
-These items are necessary for children and teenagers to confidently participate in school.
-Extraordinary Lives provides the extra material assistance they need, including support for online learning if lockdowns continue around Australia.
+This can leave families in financial hardship, making it hard to put food on the table and buy school uniforms, books, and stationery.
+Extraordinary Lives provides the extra material assistance, as required.

 Prison Visit Support